• Home

 • Attend SDPA major events.

 • Submit the Committee Final Report to the SDPA Office and the Board committee liaison by January 31st.
-This will be included on the Website in the section Committee Updates/Reports.

 • Work with new committee chairs to prepare them to take over the following year.